 Despite having similar academic degrees and almost the same amount of work experience, I’m honored to loudly state for the record that for as long as I can remember, my wife makes more money than me.
 And barring the fact that I’ve had to take loans from her occasionally, it hasn’t perturbed me one bit that she is the breadwinner of the family.
 And yes, we are fiercely loyal and committed to each other.
 Except for when we’re dreaming about some of our celebrity crushes, perhaps.

-This is not to say that I haven’t been sometimes teased by friends and family about not earning as much as my wife.
-In fact, the teasing almost doubled when I quit full-time work and took over this amazing role as a Stay-at-home-dad.
+This is not to say that I haven’t been teased by friends and family sometimes about not earning as much as my wife and having a wife breadwinner.
+In fact, the teasing almost doubled when I quit full-time work and took over this amazing role as a stay-at-home-dad, leaving the role of primary breadwinner to my wife.
 And yes, whatever ‘male ego’ I have was hurt occasionally.

 And here are the reasons why:

-- We’ve always seen ourselves as partners, and not competitors.
+We’ve always seen ourselves as partners, and not competitors.
 The thing with money is that it sometimes tends to loom over your coupledom like a dark, threatening storm cloud.

-- Money has never been the foundation that our relationship was built on.
+Money has never been the foundation that our relationship was built on.
 While we both agree that money is certainly important, it has never been the main focal point or decisive factor in our relationship.
-We try and split our expenses in the most logical way we can.
+We plan our finances and split our expenses in the most logical way we can.

-As the husband of a successful career woman, I understand that high-paying roles do come with added responsibilities.
-This means that I don’t expect her to behave like the age-old definition of a conventional wife, nor do I guilt-trip her into feeling bad about not spending enough time with her family.
+As the husband of a successful working woman, I understand that high-paying roles do come with added responsibilities.
+Being with a female breadwinner in a marriage means that I don’t expect her to behave according to the age-old, stereotypical definitions of a conventional wife, nor do I guilt-trip her into feeling bad about not spending enough time with her family.